True Golf Classics: Waialae Country Club: Release

 The release of Waialae Country Club was staggered across multiple years and platforms.
-Its most prominent release was on the Super NES, for which it was a North American launch game in November 1991.
+Its most prominent release was on the Super NES in November 1991.
 The Japanese release on the Super Famicom followed nearly one year later on September 18, 1992.

 On February 25, 1994, a Japan-exclusive version titled New 3D Golf Simulation: Waialae no Kiseki was published by Sega for the Mega Drive.
 The 16-bit console generation was mature and technical standards were higher.
 The release came just one month after T&E Soft's Devil's Course 3D Golf on Mega Drive, and a reviewer for Sega-16 noted this timing suggested a strategy of converting its established back-catalog to the Mega Drive user base late in the console's life cycle.

 An enhanced version was also published by T&E Soft in North America in 1994 for the 3DO Interactive Multiplayer, a 32-bit CD-ROM console.
 This version was positioned to take advantage of the 3DO's more powerful hardware and the storage capacity of the CD format.

 The game's final incarnation arrived on October 26, 1997, when it was broadcast digitally for the Satellaview, a satellite modem peripheral for the Super Famicom in Japan.
 This release transformed the game into episodic, downloadable content, demonstrating its enduring popularity in Japan six years after its initial debut.